 3. Focus on what you can do.

 When Jordan was cut from the varsity team, he was only 5 feet 10 inches.
-He wanted to be taller.
-But he knew it was out of his control.
+He wanted to be taller, but he knew it was out of his control.
 So instead of wasting his time and effort, he focused on honing the skills he could control.

 Instead of thinking about what you cannot do, think about what you can do.
 Use the obstacle as a means to become better or think of creative ways to overcome it.
-When you hit a wall, find a way to climb it or build a hole in the wall to get to the other side.
+When you hit a wall, find a way to climb it or carve a hole in the wall to get to the other side.
 Don’t just stand there and wonder why you hit the wall.

 4. We can’t always control events, but we can control our attitude.

 Obstacles are inevitable.
-All successful people have faced and overcome their own obstacles.
+All successful people have faced and overcome their own hurdles.
 The conviction in your goals, a smart plan, creative solutions and the right mindset can give you a powerful determination to succeed.